Search for long-lived particles using displaced vertices of oppositely charged leptons in 140 fb$^{-1}$ of pp collisions at $\sqrt{s} = 13$ TeV with the ATLAS detector: Results

 Limits are set separately for each decay channel as a function of $c\tau$, utilizing a lifetime reweighting procedure applied to signal efficiencies.
 The lifetime reweighting procedure extrapolates the acceptance times efficiency of the finite number of signal samples generated with specific $c\tau$ to a continuous distribution.
 Weights are applied to each LLP decay vertex corresponding to the relative frequency of decays at the lifetime of that individual particle as a function of the generated and target sample $c\tau$.
 More details can be found in Ref.~\cite{SUSY-2017-04}.

 Only one LLP decay must be detected for the event to qualify as a signal event.
 The production of two LLPs per event in the benchmark models studied increases the probability that at least one signal vertex is found.
 For the $Z'$ benchmark samples the limits are presented at event-level, assuming both $Z'$ decay into the same vertex type ($e^{+}e^{-}$, $e^{\pm}\mu^{\mp}$, or $\mu^{+}\mu^{-}$).
 For the SUSY models the limits are interpreted assuming a coupling of $\lambda_{121} \neq 0$ or $\lambda_{122} \neq 0$ (with all other $\lambda_{ijk} = 0$), resulting in decays into $ee$ and $e\mu$ in the former case and $e\mu$ and $\mu\mu$ in the latter.
 Extracted limits are shown together with the theory cross-section for the SUSY models.
 Theory signal cross-sections for the Gluino model are calculated to approximate next-to-next-to-leading order in the strong coupling constant, adding the resummation of soft gluon emission at next-to-next-to-leading-logarithmic accuracy (approximate NNLO+NNLL)~\cite{Beenakker:2016lwe,Beenakker:2014sma,Beenakker:2013mva,Beenakker:2011sf,Beenakker:2009ha,Kulesza:2009kq,Kulesza:2008jb,Beenakker:1996ch}.
 The nominal cross-section and the uncertainty are derived using the PDF4LHC15\_mc PDF set, following the recommendations of Ref.~\cite{Butterworth:2015oua}.
 Theory signal cross-sections for the EWkino model are calculated to next-to-leading order in the strong coupling constant, adding the resummation of soft gluon emission at next-to-leading-logarithmic accuracy (NLO+NLL)~\cite{Beenakker:1999xh,Bozzi:2007qr,Fuks:2013vua,Fuks:2013lya,Fiaschi:2018xdm}.
 The nominal cross-section and the uncertainty are taken from an envelope of cross-section predictions using different PDF sets and factorization and renormalization scales, as described in Ref.~\cite{Borschensky:2014cia}.
-Both the observed and expected limits are plotted for all models, but the lines overlap due to the agreement between the background prediction and observation.